bridcourtney/Your-PMP-Journey/README.md

      ### Our Courses
 -    This section showcases our Courses and Course Availability.
-Our Courses are rendered from the DatesAvailable Model in the Products app.
+Our Course Availability is rendered from the DatesAvailable Model in the Products app.
 Course Availability      is maintainable from the Admin section.

       <img src="/static/img/course_lg.png">